 A digital multi-currency account may be more convenient to apply for as well.
 Opening a bank account comes with requirements, one of which is to maintain a minimum balance.
 You don’t have to do that for electronic multi-currency accounts.

 An irritating thing about using a multi-currency savings account is that you’d retain cents in various currencies that can’t be converted back after your travels.

 With a digital multi-currency account like Wise, you can spend with your borderless Mastercard or Visa card and have the system choose the best existing currency to convert from.
 This gives you a chance to spend loose cents that you can’t convert back to Singapore Dollars.

 That said, using a local multiplier savings account is convenient as you can use it to pay and withdraw money in Singapore seamlessly.
 You can also earn interest rates on certain foreign currencies.

-In contrast, you can only withdraw up to $350 per month with no card fees overseas with an electronic multi-currency account and you can’t withdraw local currency in Singapore when Payment Services act comes into effect in the later part of 2019.
+In contrast, you can only withdraw up to $350 per month with no card fees overseas.
+This is with an electronic multi-currency account, and you can’t withdraw local currency in Singapore when the Payment Services Act was enforced in 2019.

 That being said, the world is a lot different from what it used to be 3 years ago.
 Digital multi currency card accounts have caught up to the level of banks in terms of rewards and cashback promotions, whilst being on the bleeding edge of financial technology.
 Don’t miss out!